-AAnything that causes pain in people can be expected to cause pain in animals.
-Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but they definitely feel it.
+Anything that causes pain in people can be expected to cause pain in animals.
+Pets may not show the same symptoms of pain as people do; our staff is trained to be able to identify the subtle signs of discomfort in the wide variety of exotic species we treat, and will help teach you how to do the same.
 We include pain management with every surgical procedure for both the comfort of the patient, and to speed the recovery process.
 The type of pain medication utilized will depend on the surgery performed.
 This may involve a postoperative injection which will ensure the patient is comfortable upon waking, and oral pain medications for the next few days after the procedure.
 Major procedures require more pain relief than minor procedures.
 Any animal that appears painful will receive additional pain medication.

 Recent advances in pain medications have allowed for better pain control in exotic pets than ever before.
 However, many exotic pets do not tolerate certain pain medications, or have different pain receptors requiring a unique approach to therapy.
 At no time should you give your exotic pet human medication unless directed to do so by a veterinarian.